DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 ### Red Hat OpenShift SecurityContextConstraints Requirements

-This chart requires a SecurityContextConstraints to be granted to the serviceAccount prior to installation.
+This chart requires SecurityContextConstraints (scc) to be granted to the serviceAccount prior to installation.
 A cluster administrator can either bind the SecurityContextConstraints to the target namespace or add the scc specifically to the serviceAccount.

-The predefined SecurityContextConstraints name: [`restricted`](https://ibm.biz/cpkspec-scc) has been verified for this chart.
-In Openshift, `restricted` is used by default for authenticated users.
+The predefined SecurityContextConstraints name [`restricted`](https://ibm.biz/cpkspec-scc) has been verified for this chart.
+In OpenShift, `restricted` is used by default for authenticated users.

-To use the `restricted` scc, you must define the `customization.runAsUser` parameter as empty since the restricted scc requires to used an arbitrary UID.
-As it's the default value you can omit it.
+To use the `restricted` scc, you must define the `customization.runAsUser` parameter as empty because the restricted scc requires to use an arbitrary UID.
+As it is the default value, you can omit it.

 ```console
 $ helm install my-odm-metering-release \
   odm-metering/ibm-odm-metering
 ```

-This chart also defines a custom SecurityContextConstraints which can be used to finely control the permissions/capabilities needed to deploy this chart.
+This chart also defines custom SecurityContextConstraints which can be used to finely control the permissions/capabilities needed to deploy this chart.

-You can apply the following yaml file to create the custom SecurityContextConstraints.
+You can apply the following YAML file to create the custom SecurityContextConstraints.
 * Custom SecurityContextConstraints definition:

 ```yaml